MiczFlor/RPi-Jukebox-RFID/README.md

 **Spotify has [disabled access to libspotify on May 16, 2022](https://developer.spotify.com/community/news/2022/04/12/libspotify-sunset/).**

-This means **Spotify in Phoniebox doesn't work at the moment**, as Phoniebox can not communicate with Spotify via libspotify (and mopidy-spotify) anymore.
+This means **Spotify in Phoniebox doesn't work at the moment**.
+For further information see [Spotify FAQ](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/Spotify-FAQ)

-The problem is not our code but the cut off by Spotify.
-We want Phoniebox users to be able to connect their box to their Spotify accounts and play their content.
-The possibilities Spotify offers are -- at first glance -- not supporting an integration with Phoniebox.

-Third party projects like [librespot-java](https://github.com/librespot-org/librespot-java) enter a grey zone regarding violation of Spotify's *Terms of Services* (ToS).
-For a potential Spotify re-integration, we are committed to a Spotify ToS compliant way of doing so (both in Version 2 and Version 3).
-This means looking into the (relatively new) Spotify Playback API, which is going to take an unknown amount of time.

-This leaves us in a pickle and **we are happy to hear from developer talent in the Phoniebox community on how to move forward regarding Spotify integration**.

-We are also curious to learn about alternative services we can connect with and which you would like to see supported -- or have developed support for already: <https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions/1835>
+We are working to provide an integrated solution.
+For Version 2 there is a possible fix to reactivate spotify with a manual installation described [here](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/1815#issuecomment-1666535983).
+For Version 3 [#2164](https://github.com/MiczFlor/RPi-Jukebox-RFID/pull/2164) is laying the groundwork.
+Help is greatly appreciated.

 ## The Phoniebox Calendar 2023 is here